-New grants are being offered to fuel retailers by the U.S. Department of Agriculture to expand ethanol infrastructure.
-The Higher Blends Infrastructure Incentive Program (HBIIP) is a $100 million retailer grant program designed to expand the availability and sale of higher blends of ethanol like E15 and E85/Flex Fuel, as well as other renewable fuel blends.
+USDA intends to announce grant awards for funding for ethanol infrastructure projects in mid-September 2020 as part of the Higher Blends Infrastructure Incentive Program (HBIIP).
+HBIIP is a $100 million retailer grant program designed to expand the availability and sale of higher blends of ethanol like E15 and E85/Flex Fuel, as well as other renewable fuel blends.

 To expand ethanol fuel infrastructure, approximately $86 million of the $100 million will be made available to transportation fueling facilities including fueling stations, convenience stores, hypermarket fueling stations, fleet facilities, and similar entities.